 GR estimate their model using a county-year panel.
 County vote share and income both vary by year.
 Disaster damage, the number of Presidential Disaster Declarations, and the number of denied disaster requests are all summed across the six months preceding the November elections.
 The missing damage information is monthly.
 An important consideration when imputing missing data is to maintain the same covariate structure in the data for both the imputation model and the model of interest (e.g. Raghunathan [2016], p101).
-For example, in the appendix we show that imputation using a monthly panel can lead to biased coefficient estimates when the model of interest is estimated on an aggregated, yearly panel.

 Table 5 columns 1 and 2 reestimate the GR model using the same data and a countymonth panel.
 Recall that GR assume that all missing values are equal to zero dollars in damage.
 The point estimates are similar to those from the county-year models (Table 4 columns 5 and 6).
-We use the county-month panel in the rest of the paper, as it facilitates both complete case and multiple imputation reanalyzes.
+We use the county-month panel in the rest of the paper, as this facilitates both complete case and multiple imputation reanalyzes.

 Table 5 columns 3 and 4 estimate the GR model using a complete case sample of observations with non-missing SHELDUS damage.
 The complete case sample is a selected sample and not representative of the full GR panel.
 The weather damage estimates are negative, and substantially larger in magnitude than the estimates in columns 1 and 2.
 The weather damage coefficient in column 3 is statistically different from zero (probability value 0.001), and implies a 1.5 percentage point reduction in the presidential vote share for the disaster county with the median level of damage.
 The disaster declaration and turndown coefficients are marginally statistically significant in the lagged vote share model (probability values 0.083 and 0.064, respectively).
 However, it is difficult to know how to interpret the turndown coefficient as it is identified at the state level.
-The vast majority of the counties with $Turndown{ct}$ equal to one were not actually part of a potential disaster declaration.
-All three estimated coefficients are smaller in magnitude and none are statistically different from zero.

-in the county fixed effects model.
+The vast majority of the counties with Turndown{ct} equal to one were not actually part of a potential disaster declaration.
+All three estimated coefficients are smaller in magnitude and none are statistically different from zero in the county fixed effects model.